-Here are steps to get rid of mold on Concrete & Patio Stone;
+How to get rid of Mold on Concrete & Patio Stone.

 - Test a small spot to see if bleach or the detergent will discolor the concrete.
 Do not mix anything with bleach other than water.
 Some cleaning agents can produce toxic fumes when mixed with bleach.